scotty-git/audiobolt_v2/docs/ARCHITECTURE.md

 ## Overview

-The application follows a modular architecture with clear separation of concerns, designed to handle both onboarding flows and questionnaires in a flexible, maintainable way.
-It leverages Supabase for real-time database capabilities and robust security.
+The application follows a modular architecture with clear separation of concerns, designed to handle sophisticated user profiling, questionnaires, and onboarding flows.
+It leverages Supabase for real-time database capabilities, authentication, and role-based access control.

 ## Directory Structure
 ```